×

 All about Troctolite and Diorite Properties

 Know all about Troctolite and Diorite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Troctolite and Diorite belong to Igneous Rocks.Texture of Troctolite is Phaneritic whereas that of Diorite is Phaneritic.
 Troctolite appears Veined and Shiny and Diorite appears Shiny.
-The luster of Troctolite is not available while that of Diorite is shiny.
+The luster of Troctolite is while that of Diorite is shiny.
 Troctolite is available in dark grey to black colors whereas Diorite is available in black, brown, light to dark grey, white colors.
 The commercial uses of Troctolite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Diorite are creating artwork, curling.